contact

 This large scale ephemeral art work, the 'Under Story' was created for the Surfcoast Arts trail 2020 within the grounds of the Drolkar Buddhist centre.

 The intention being to inspire Arts Trail visitors in this form of art and to attend the Natural Connections weekend workshop to experiment with creating their own ephemeral artworks.
 As we watched the developments here and around the world of the Covid 19 pandemic it became clear that the planned Arts Trail would not be taking place under the restrictions in place.
 However thanks to the Regional Arts Victoria 'Sustaining Creative Workers Fund' this project was able to go ahead and to be documented by videographer Rebecca Hosking.
-Click on the image below to view the video
+Watch the video

 Picture